AustXn-Corp/Save_the_date/PRD.md

   - Label components paired with all form inputs
   - Dialog for image upload with drag-drop zone
   - Badge for showing active animation states
+  - Color picker with preset buttons and native HTML color input for text color customization

 - **Customizations**:
   - Custom overlay component with gradient for text readability on photo backgrounds